 Credit card vs. debit card: What’s the difference?

 A debit card is a type of banking product that is usually tied to your checking account.
-When you make purchases with a debit card, the money is then deducted from your own account balance.
+When you make purchases with a debit card, the money is deducted from your account balance.

 How does fraud happen?